rohnoan/front/Notes.md

         Consume the Context in Components
             In your Login.jsx, you can get access to setUser from the context.
 When the user submits the form, you update the user state using setUser.

+        ***CONTEXT IS A VERY GOOD ALTERNATIVE FOR PROP-DRILLING***

+        Prop Drilling

+        Definition: The process of passing data down the component tree via props, even through components that don’t directly use the data.

+        Use Case: Works well for small applications or when the data needs to be passed only a few levels deep.

+        Drawbacks:
+        Becomes cumbersome and error-prone in deeply nested components.
+        Makes components tightly coupled, harder to maintain, and less reusable

+        Context API

+        Definition: React’s built-in feature to share state globally across a component tree without manually passing props at every level.

+        Use Case: Ideal for managing global state like themes, authentication, or user settings.

+        Advantages:
+        Simplifies state management for deeply nested components.
+        Reduces prop drilling and keeps components decoupled.

+        Drawbacks:
+        Overuse can lead to performance issues (re-renders).
+        Makes debugging more complex compared to explicit props.